alexa-smart-properties/asp-cli-for-nodejs/README.md

   - Update the clock time-format setting for the specified endpoint.
 You need to provide endpoint ID and value(12_HOURS/24_HOURS)

+### WiFi Settings

+- `get-wifi-installation-status --endpointid --operationid`
+  - Retrieves the status of the WiFi installation for a given endpoint ID and operation ID.
+- `set-wifi-configuration --endpointid --ssid --keymanagement --priority`
+  - Sets the WiFi configuration for a given endpoint ID, SSID, key management, and priority.
+- `save-wifi-configurations --configurations --host`
+  - Saves the WiFi configurations for the given configurations and host.
+- `forget-wifi-configurations --endpointid --ssid --keymanagement`
+  - Forgets the WiFi configurations for the given endpoint ID, SSID, and key management.
+- `get-wifi-configurations --endpointid`
+  - Retrieves the WiFi configurations for the given endpoint ID.

+### Reminders

+- `get-reminders --endpointid`
+  - This command retrieves all reminders for the specified endpoint ID.
+- `get-reminder --reminderid`
+  - Get a specific reminder.
+You need to provide the reminder ID.
+- `create-reminder --endpointids --requesttime --offsetinseconds --scheduledtime --startdatetime --enddatetime --recurrencerules --timezoneid --locale --text --ssml`
+  - Creates a new reminder.
+You need to provide the endpoint IDs as a comma separaged list such as "id1,id2,id3", timezone ID, locale, text, and/or SSML.
+Depending on the reminder's time configuration you will need to request time, offset in seconds, scheduled time, start datetime, end datetime, recurrence rules.
+- `update-reminder --reminderid --endpointid --requesttime --offsetinseconds --scheduledtime --startdatetime --enddatetime --recurrencerules --timezoneid --locale --text --ssml`
+  - Updates an existing reminder.
+You need to provide the reminder ID, endpoint ID, request time, offset in seconds, scheduled time, start datetime, end datetime, recurrence rules, timezone ID, locale, text, and SSML.
+- `delete-reminder --reminderid`
+  - Deletes a specific reminder.
+You need to provide the reminder ID.

+### SNS Events

+- `create-subscription-configuration --type --channelids`
+  - Creates a new subscription configuration with the specified type and channel IDs.
+- `get-subscription-configuration --configurationid`
+  - Retrieves the subscription configuration with the specified ID.
+- `get-subscription-configurations`
+  - Retrieves a list of all subscription configurations.
+- `delete-subscription-configuration --configurationid`
+  - Deletes the subscription configuration with the specified ID.
+- `create-subscription --configurationid --eventnamespace --eventname --parentid --unitid --skillid`
+  - Creates a new subscription with the specified configuration ID, event namespace, event name, parent ID, unit ID, and skill ID.
+- `get-subscription --subscriptionid`
+  - Retrieves the subscription with the specified ID.
+- `get-subscriptions --unitid --parentid --eventnamespace --eventname`
+  - Retrieves a list of subscriptions based on the specified unit ID, parent ID, event namespace, and event name.
+- `delete-subscription --subscriptionid`
+  - Deletes the subscription with the specified ID.

+### API Direct Call

+- `direct-api-call --config`
+  - Executes a direct API call using the specified axios configuration.
+Can be used with the results of --includeapicall to replay an action.

+  ### Users

+- `create-user --orgid`
+  - Creates a new user for the specified organization ID.
+This is a user for the Smart Properties account as it not related to addressbook contacts.
+- `get-users --orgid`
+  - Retrieves a list of users for the specified organization ID.
+- `delete-user --userid`
+  - Deletes the user with the specified user ID.

 ## Security